 The inverted output from the flip-flop is connected back to the D input.
 This means that for each clock pulse, the flip-flop output will be the opposite of what it was.
 So it will toggle between HIGH and LOW as long as it receives a continuous clock signal.

-The LEDs L1 and L2 symbolizes Heads and Tails of a coin.
+The LEDs L1 and L2 symbolize the Heads and Tails of a coin.
 Since one is connected to the normal output and the other to the inverted output, only one of them will be lit at a time.

 To build this circuit you’ll need: